 Now depending on the opening times, the calendars, and the origin, the call will take different directions in the flow as you can already see.

-We need to be careful in which order we setup the call flow.
+We need to be careful in which order we set up the call flow.
 As you also offer an English flow, you need to make sure you test the caller origin first.
-Because imagine: you have someone calling in from the US after hours and instead of hearing the after hour audio prompt in English, they get a French message.
-Just keep that in the back of your mind - the order matters later on when you build the call-flow with babelforce.
+Because imagine: you have someone calling in from the US after hours and instead of hearing the after-hour audio prompt in English, they get a French message.
+Just keep that in mind - the order matters later on when you build the call-flow with babelforce.

 But back to the theoretical part: we are actually down to six different directions the call might take at the first intersection.
 Let me show you why:

 1. After hour calls:

 - Your caller is from the US and calling after hours so you need to forward the call to an English After Hour prompt

 - Your caller is NOT from the US and calling after hours so you need to forward the call to a French After Hour prompt

 - Your caller is from the US and calling on a non-business day so you need to forward the call to an English Non-Business Day audio prompt (or you might decide to use the same prompt as for the After Hour case)

 - Your caller is NOT from the US and calling on a non-business day so you need to forward the call to a French Non-Business Day audio prompt (or you might decide to use the same prompt as for the After Hour case)

 3. Your service is open

 - Your caller is from the US and so you send the caller to an IVR with an English audio prompt

 - Your caller is NOT from the US and so you send the caller to an IVR with a French audio prompt